Ultimate guide to Paris’ Transportation System

 With 303 stations, 214 km tracks and 16 lines, the Paris Metro is probably the fastest and most convenient way to get around.
-It runs in Paris and adjacent suburbs and the general average distance between stations is 548m, so you have an idea how easy it is to find one.
+The Paris Metro runs in Paris and adjacent suburbs and the general average distance between stations is 548m, You get the idea on how easy it is to find one.
 Just know that Paris is not a barrier free city, especially when it comes to transportation.
 It is doable with a stroller (other passengers are usually happy to help), but you better check this map to find stations with elevators if you are of reduced mobility.

-The first metro departs it’s terminus at 5:30am and the last comes back at 1:15am, 2:15am on weekends.
+The first Metro departs it’s terminus at 5:30am and the last comes back at 1:15am, 2:15am on weekends.
 A ticket is valid 1,5h from it’s first validation and can be used for the entire metro line, no matter in which zone your destination lays.
-It does not expire when changing metro lines.
+Your Paris Metro ticket It does not expire when changing metro lines.